addiscent/vagrant-ruby-rails/README.md

         lrwxrwxrwx  1 root    root       30 Apr  6 20:05 vmlinuz...

-However, also notice there is one subdirectory not typically found in an _Ubuntu Server_ root directory hierarchy.
+Notice there is one subdirectory not typically found in an _Ubuntu Server_ root directory hierarchy.
 It is named "/vagrant/".
-It is discussed below.

-#### Guest VBox"/vagrant/" Subdirectory
+#### Guest VBox "/vagrant/" Subdirectory

-The guest vbox "/vagrant/" subdirectory is sync'd by _VirtualBox_ to a directory you created earlier on the host filesystem, the one (herein) named ".../vagrant-ruby/".
-The guest vbox "/vagrant/" subdirectory and the host ".../vagrant-ruby/" directory can be considered as being the same directory; they are effectively "mapped into" a single directory.
-See that for yourself by entering the following command :
+The guest-vbox "/vagrant/" subdirectory is created by _Vagrant_ during construction of the guest-vbox, and sync'd by _VirtualBox_ to a directory you created earlier on the host filesystem, the one (herein) named ".../vagrant-ruby/".
+Due to the _VirtualBox_ sync, the guest-vbox "/vagrant/" subdirectory and the host ".../vagrant-ruby/" directory are effectively "mapped into" a single directory.
+Observe that for yourself by entering the following command :

-    - $ ls -l /vagrant    # list the contents of the guest vbox  /vagrant dir
+    - $ ls -l /vagrant    # list the contents of the guest-vbox /vagrant dir

-Note that the guest vbox's _Vagrantfile_ and _.sh_ provisioning _BASH_ files, among others, are listed.
+Note that the guest-vbox's _Vagrantfile_ and _.sh_ provisioning _BASH_ files, among others, are listed.

         -rw-rw-r-- 1 ckt admins 1.1K Apr  9 16:19 LICENSE